goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 ## Firing Myself / Autonomous Self

 I've made the decision to let AI systems augmented with context and KPIs fully supplant most of my personal and professional choices.
-I wrote about this in my last post ["Fire Yourself"](https://goodalexander.com/2023/07/02/firing-myself/) but here I want to delve into the minimum viable execution for this system.
+I wrote about this in my last post ["Firing Myself"](https://goodalexander.com/2023/07/02/firing-myself/) but here I want to delve into the minimum viable execution for this system.

 ### Autonomous Self / Corporation Agreements
 1. Continually upload as much context as possible to internal tracking software
 2. Always update KPIs so that this context is framed in terms of objective performance
 3. Constantly use the best AI models to parse this context and help me apply it to moving towards KPIs
 4. Whenever possible automated collection of context, and KPIs to minimize mental overhead
-5. Clearly define and be bought into your Objective Function (what I'm working towards), your Constraints (what I'm willing to give up) and my Values (the things underpinning my objective function/ constraints).
+5. Clearly define and be bought into my Objective Function (what I'm working towards), my Constraints (what I'm willing to give up) and my Values (the things underpinning my objective function/ constraints).
 I call the Objective Function, Constraints and Values my 'Default Setting'
 6. Reference the Default Setting when definining personal and corporate milestones or making large strategic decisions
 7. Periodically improve and refine systems to make 1-6 better